Hyundai Veloster years to avoid — most common problems

 Finally, the first-generation Hyundai Veloster had a few issues with the parking brake.
 The problem was in the parking brake binds that were prone to damage due to moisture and road debris.
 Because of that, the parking brake sometimes became inoperable and that’s a big safety concern since it caused the risk of the car rolling away.

-Luckily, Hyundai issues a recall in 2012 to deal with the issue and it mostly involved 2011 and 2012 Veloster models equipped with a manual transmission.
+Luckily, Hyundai issued a recall in 2012 to deal with the issue and it mostly involved 2011 and 2012 Veloster models equipped with a manual transmission.

 We hope that this brief overview of the common Veloster problems can help you avoid having to deal with problematic problems, but we are only halfway there.
-It’s time to see if there are specific model years you should avoid, so let’s see what it looks like based on Veloster generations:
+It’s time to see if there are specific model years you should avoid it’s important to finally answer the question – what are the worst Hyundai Veloster years?

 As mentioned, the first-generation Veloster is the one to avoid in almost every model year.
 The engine fault made it unreliable and it also came with a parking brake issue and a leaking panoramic window.
 Based on driver complaints, the worst model years are 2012, 2013, and 2016.
 While the 2014 and 2015 model years didn’t have as many complaints, they still suffer from connecting rod issues.